gethinode/docs/content/en/docs/latest/advanced-settings/scripts.md

 1. **Mount the JavaScript files maintained within the core modules**

-   Make JavaScripts defined in core modules available by mounting them into a seperate `assets/js/modules/{MODULE NAME}/` folder for each module.
+   Make JavaScripts defined in core modules available by mounting them into a separate `assets/js/modules/{MODULE NAME}/` folder for each module.
 Adjust the mount points in `config/_default/hugo.toml` as needed.

 2. **Add the local JavaScript files**